BillyStruss/CraigsList/README.md

-This is my Knockoff app of Craig's List as an example project.
+This is my knockoff app of Craig's List as an example project.